dribdat/docs/docs/deploy.md

 ## Using a proxy server

-Besides encouraging the use of [Gunicorn](https://flask.palletsprojects.com/en/2.0.x/deploying/wsgi-standalone/#) to run the applocation, a web proxy server is typically used in production to optimize your deployment, add SSL certificates, etc.
+We encourage the use of [Gunicorn](https://flask.palletsprojects.com/en/2.0.x/deploying/wsgi-standalone/#) to run the application in production.
+Here is an example with 4 workers:

+`gunicorn -w 4 -b 127.0.0.1:5000 "dribdat.app:init_app()"`

-Here is an example configuration using [nginx](https://nginx.org/) if you are running your application on port 5000:
+A web proxy server is typically also used in production to optimize your deployment, add SSL certificates, etc. Here is an example configuration using [nginx](https://nginx.org/) if you are running your application on port 5000:

 ```
 upstream dribdat-cluster {